What is Rahu Kaal?

 - Saturday: 9:00 – 10:30 am

 It is believed that Rahu Kalam has the most impact on Tuesday, Friday, and Sunday.

 As it depends on the timings of sunrise, Rahu Kaal timings are different for different regions.
-It is influenced the annual transit and schedules vary accordingly.
+It is influenced by the annual transit and schedules vary accordingly.
 It is advised to perform pooja of Rahu Kaal during the inauspicious timings to counter its effects.
 There is a gemstone known as, hessonite that can also counter its effects.
 The Rahu yantra can also reduce the malefic effects of the shadow planet.

-If you want Peace from Rahu and Rahu Stronger in your horoscope, Consult Our Best Astrologer on Phone.
+If you want Peace from Rahu and Rahu Stronger in your horoscope, Consult Our Best Astrologer on the Phone.